orbcode/orbuculum/README.md

 ====================================================

 * Latest Changes:
 After some time away, I'm finally back onto this and have pulled in a number of changes that people have submitted.
-The most important of these is that the gdbinit has been changed to referend _SWO_ and not _SWD_.
+The most important of these is that the gdbinit has been changed to refer to _SWO_ and not _SWD_.
 Sorry, that may mean slight changes to your startup scripts.

 The CHANGES file now tells you what's been done when.

-Orbuculum now has an active Gitter channel at https://gitter.im/orbcode/orbuculum ... come join the discussion.*
+Orbuculum now has an active Gitter channel at https://gitter.im/orbcode/orbuculum ... come join the discussion.

 An Orbuculum is a Crystal Ball, used for seeing things that would be otherwise invisible.
 A  nodding reference to (the) BlackMagic